CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (3) Any other reference to federal agencies where there is no comparable state agency also means the New Hampshire department of safety.

-(b) In the event there is a dispute regarding the interpretation of the federal standard of application of any rule incorporated by Saf-C 901.02, as it applies to intrastate commerce, the federal interpretation of the rule as it appears in the federal register and the motor carrier regulation information system (MCREGIS) shall be used.
+(b) In the event there is a dispute regarding the interpretation of the federal standard of application of any rule incorporated by Saf-C 901.02, as it applies to intrastate commerce, the federal interpretation of the rule as it appears in the federal register or the most recent version of the Federal Motor Carrier Safety Administration motor carrier regulation information system shall be used.

 (c) Any term used in these rules, unless specifically defined, shall have the same meaning as it has in 49 CFR.